learning-zone/python-basics/README.md

 Batch Mode:
 In the concept of writing the group of python statements in a file, save the file with extension .py and submit that entire file to the python interpreter is known as Batch Mode.

-In Order to develop the python files we use editors or IDE's Different editors are notepad, notepad++, edit+,nano, VI, gedil and so on.
+In Order to develop the python files we use editors or IDE\'s Different editors are notepad, notepad++, edit+,nano, VI, gedil and so on.
 Open the notepad and write the following code:

 Example:

 ```py
 X=1000
 Y=2000